Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 New Environments

 Moving seemed to coincide with the onset of my toddler’s clingy phase, and I am confident the two events are linked.
 It is natural for people, particularly young children, to be skeptical of the new and unfamiliar.
-This is particularly true if they fear feeling rejected or neglected.1 If your toddler is suddenly clingy after a significant change, give them a few weeks to settle into their new environment to see if it improves.
+This is particularly true if everything around them suddenly feels unfamiliar.1 If your toddler is suddenly clingy after a significant change, give them a few weeks to settle into their new environment to see if it improves.

 Family Factors

 Parental stress and anxiety are associated with increased shyness and anxiety.
-Overprotective parents foster toddler skepticism.
-Then, when these children act nervous, the parents become even more overprotective.1 All parents have anxiety about something, and no one enjoys seeing their child suffer, but try not to let them pick up on your anxiety.
+Overprotective responses can sometimes reinforce a child’s hesitation or anxiety.1 All parents have anxiety about something, and no one enjoys seeing their child suffer, but try not to let them pick up on your anxiety.

 Marriage conflict can also contribute to childhood shyness and anxiety.
-If you are having trouble with co-parenting, try having conversations out of earshot of your children.
-Of course, this is not always possible, but children should believe their parents are in alignment with their goals and beliefs.2
+If you are having trouble with co-parenting, try having conversations out of your children’s earshot.
+Of course, this is not always possible, but children should believe that their parents are aligned with their goals and beliefs.2

 Illness

-You are your child’s primary source of comfort.
-If they are not feeling well, it is expected that they would want to be close to the person that makes them feel better.
+You are your child’s primary source of comfort and support.
+If they are not feeling well, they are expected to want to be close to the person who makes them feel better.
 Give them extra love, snuggles, and attention until they recover.
-You won’t be “creating a monster” or encouraging negative behavior by giving them what they need.
+By giving them what they need, you won’t be “creating a monster” or encouraging negative behavior.

 Disrupted Routine

 Toddlers grow very accustomed to their habits and routines.
-Because I work in a school, I am home with my daughter in the summer.
+Since I work in a school, I spend summers at home with my daughter.
 During the school year, she got used to being with different caregivers at daycare while I was at work.
-In the summer, her network of caregivers shrunk because I spent less time apart from her.
-She got used to being with Mom 24/7.
+In the summer, her network of caregivers shrank because I spent less time apart from her.
+She grew accustomed to being with Her Mom 24/7.

 The week before we moved, my husband and I went away for the weekend without my daughter, leaving her with her grandparents.
-We have left her with her grandparents before, but it had been a while.
-We returned from our brief trip and moved the following week.
-There were a lot of disruptions in a short period to her regular, predictable routine.
+We have left her with her grandparents before, but it had been a while since then.

 After a few weeks in the new home, she was still clingy but had started to adjust.
 She knew her way around the new house and where her room and toys were.
-She grew more comfortable venturing to grab a book or a toy on her own.
-It will improve as this home and environment become more familiar to her.
+She grew more comfortable walking off to grab a book or toy on her own.
+As she became more familiar with our new home, her clinginess gradually improved.

-It is difficult to pinpoint the cause of toddler clinginess because often, many factors are at play.
-We can do our best to keep their days predictable and aim for adaptable and flexible children.
+It is challenging to pinpoint the cause of toddler clinginess, as multiple factors often contribute to it.
+We can do our best to keep their days predictable while also helping them gradually become adaptable and flexible.
 Parents are their little ones’ constants, so during times of change, they may hold us tighter (literally!).
 Embrace and reassure them, knowing we will emerge on the other side.

 Frequency and Duration

-When wondering if your toddler’s clinginess is abnormal, consider how often it happens and how long it has been going on.
-If the clingy episodes occur multiple times per day, every day, for months as opposed to days or weeks, this might be abnormal.
-It will also be abnormal if clinginess has not faded by school age, though some apprehension about starting school in the younger grades is normal.3
+When wondering whether your toddler’s clinginess is abnormal, consider how often it occurs and how long it has been going on.
+If clingy episodes occur multiple times per day, every day, for months, rather than days or weeks, this may be abnormal.
+It will also be abnormal if clinginess has not faded by school age, though some apprehension about starting school in the younger grades is normal.3,7

 Interfering With Life